hoangsonww/Sorting-Algorithms-DSA/README.md

 ## Features
 - Add new artwork entries to the museum's database.
-- Sort the artworks based on specified attributes in ascending or descending order.
+- Sort the artworks based on specified attributes in ascending or descending order using Merge Sort, a highly efficient sorting algorithm.
 - Generate random lists of artwork for display or analysis.
 - Find artworks by a specific artist.
 - Implement a specialized random sort that organizes artworks into categories based on multiple attributes.

 ## Prerequisites
 - Java Development Kit (JDK) 11 or higher.
+- A Java IDE (e.g. IntelliJ or Eclipse) is highly recommended.

 ## Setup and Installation
 1. Ensure Java is installed on your system.
 You can download JDK from the [Oracle website](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
-2. Clone this repository to your local machine using `git clone <repository-url>`.
+2. Clone this repository to your local machine using `git clone https://github.com/hoangsonww/Sorting-Algorithms-DSA.git`.
 3. Compile the Java files from your terminal or command prompt:
     ```bash
     javac ArtMuseum.java Art.java